Signup for our next Natural Building Course

 His passion for sustainability means that he is continually looking for ways to increase his understanding and improve his skill-set, including building with plastic waste and tyres.
 Recently he’s set his sights on social development and innovation within the industry.
 He has been working closely with the City of Cape Town on several natural and sustainable building projects in some of the poorest communities in the city.

 The course is CPD accredited for architectural professionals, but anyone that is interested in sustainability, building their own home and/or with a desire to live more lightly on the planet is welcome.

 All that is needed is an eager mind, willing hands and a reasonable level of fitness.

 The property is a CapeNature Stewardship site and dedicated to the preservation of the natural, highly biodiverse and unique Fynbos vegetation.
 It is located close to the historic town of Elim and Baardskeerdersbos, a picturesque little town situated in a valley 25 km from Gansbaai.

 You will enjoy a relaxing stay with breathtaking views of the mountains and stars, and limited cell reception.
 To unwind after a day’s building activities you can enjoy a swim in the farm dam.
 On the reserve there are two accommodation options available:

 - A comfortable campsite with self-catering kitchen, three showers and separate flush toilets.

 - Vleiroos cottage is fully equipped with one double – and two single beds available.

 You will be provided with hearty vegetarian lunches and two teas daily.
 You will only need to provide for your breakfasts and dinners (Participants often have a braai at the end of the day).
 Expect hearty, soul-filled nourishing lunches and teas!Costs:

-This 7 day course costs R4750 p/person.
+This 7 day course costs R5500 p/person.
 You will be provided with vegetarian lunches and two teas daily.
-Accommodation costs are not included; please email us to find out about the options available.
+Accommodation costs are not included.